In Fallen World #4, Rai’s greatest enemy has returned in a whole new form, and he’s got an army with him!

-Fallen World #5, written by Dan Abnett, featuring art by Adam Polina, colors by Ulises Arreola and letters by Jeff Powell is the final issue in the series that follows the events of the final issues of Rai and the 4001 A.D. miniseries.
-It also serves as the introduction to the new Rai series coming later this year from Abnett and Juan Jose Ryp (more on this later). .
+Fallen World #4, written by Dan Abnett, featuring art by Adam Polina, colors by Ulises Arreola and letters by Jeff Powell is the penultimate issue in the series that follows the events of 4001 A.D. and War Mother.
+It also serves as the first time we see War Mother interact with another character from New Japan, the new Geomancer, and the Eternal Warrior.

 Regarding those allegories…